epfl-ada/ada-2022-project-abracadabra2022/README.md

  - **Datasets 2:[IMDb](https://datasets.imdbws.com/)** the following two datasets from IMDb:
       - "title.ratings" contains the IMDb rating and votes information for titles of the movies.
       - "title.basics" to make the link with the dataset "title.ratings".
 It gives the alphanumeric unique  identifier of the title and the titles of the movies.
+ - **Dataset 3:** queries to Freebase.
+Dataframe with the Actor ethnicity codes(Freebase ID) and their corresponding name.

 ## Methods